Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Results

 \section{Results}

-We present the results of humans and AI models across all experimental conditions.
-Due to space constraints, we highlight comparisons between humans and the top performing AI models IS3 and IS3-FT-Stereo.
-Results for the remaining models are provided in \textbf{Supp Tab.~\ref{tab:all}}.
+We report results from both human participants and AI models across all experimental conditions and object sizes.
+For brevity, the main text focuses on comparisons between humans and the two best-performing models, IS3 and EchoPin.
+Additional qualitative analyses for all other models are presented in \textbf{Supp.~Tab.~\ref{tab:all}}.

-\textbf{Object size matters for humans and AI.} As shown in \textbf{Fig.~\ref{fig:con1}}, human A-Acc improves steadily with increasing object size, indicating that larger sounding objects are easier for humans to localize.
-Similarly, IS3-FT-Stereo shows a notable improvement in A-Acc from 19.3\% to 52.2\% as object size increases, though it still lags behind human performance.
-Among all models, IS3-FT-Stereo consistently outperforms the second-best model, IS3, across all object sizes.
-This is likely because IS3 is trained on datasets biased toward large, centered objects, whereas AudioCOCO offers greater diversity in sizes of sounding objects and their spatial locations.
-Despite these differences, both humans and all AI models achieve above-chance A-Acc when localizing large objects.
-However, only humans and IS3-FT-Stereo maintain consistently strong performance across all object sizes, including small objects, whereas IS3 does not.
+\textbf{Object size matters for humans and AI.} As illustrated in \textbf{Fig.~\ref{fig:con1}}, human A-Acc steadily increases with object size, suggesting that larger sounding objects are easier for humans to localize.
+EchoPin exhibits a similar trend, with A-Acc rising substantially from 11.2\% to 76.0\% as object size grows.
+Across all object sizes, EchoPin consistently outperforms IS3 and the other models.
+This difference likely arises because IS3 is trained on datasets biased toward large, centered objects, whereas AudioCOCO provides a wider range of object sizes and spatial locations.
+While both humans and AI models perform above chance for large objects, only humans and EchoPin maintain strong, consistent performance across all object sizes, including smaller ones—performance that IS3 fails to achieve.

-\textbf{Conflict cues harm more than the lack of cues for AI.} As shown in \textbf{Fig.\ref{fig:con2}}, ConflictVCue and AbsVCue impair SSL performance for both humans and AI models, compared to the congruent conditions.
-While humans and IS3-FT-Stereo can still outperform chance, IS3 drops to near chance performance under these conditions.
-This suggests that humans and IS3-FT-Stereo are more robust to SSL with conflicting or missing visual cues.
-Interestingly, for IS3-FT-Stereo, conflicting visual cues cause a greater performance decline than the absence of visual cues that align with the sound source.
-This implies that IS3-FT-Stereo can be misled by conflicting visual cues.
-These findings suggest that, unlike humans, current AI models still place greater reliance on visual input for SSL.
+\textbf{Conflict cues harm more than the lack of cues for AI.} As shown in Fig.~\ref{fig:con2}, both the ConflictVCue and AbsVCue conditions impair SSL performance in humans compared to the congruent conditions.
+While humans and EchoPin still perform significantly above chance, IS3 drops to near-chance levels under the ConflictVCue condition.
+This suggests that humans and EchoPin are more robust in SSL tasks involving conflicting or missing visual cues, whereas IS3 relies heavily on visual information.
+Notably, unlike humans, EchoPin shows a greater performance decline when visual cues are conflicting but not when they are absent, indicating that it is more easily misled by incongruent visual information yet remains stable in the absence of such cues.

-\textbf{AI fails when there are only auditory cues but humans can.} In \textbf{Supp Fig.~\ref{fig:con4}}, humans achieve A-Acc above chance even without any visual information (e.g., grayscale or Gaussian noise backgrounds), confirming that humans can perform SSL based on auditory cues alone.
-However, their performance is notably lower than in the congruent condition, highlighting that congruent visual information enhances SSL for humans.
-In contrast, IS3-FT-Stereo and IS3 performs worse than humans and drops to chance-level performance in AOnly condition, recapitulating that they depend heavily on congruent visual cue to support SSL.